scionproto/scion/doc/BeaconExtensions.md

 same total maximum bandwidth.
 For peering interfaces, the total maximum bandwidth is calculated as the minimum between the intra-AS bandwidth and the bandwidth of the inter-AS peering link.
-When doing clustering, the system will simply pick the first value it comes across that can't be assigned to an already existing cluster and, if it is not an integer, round it down to the nearest integer.
-This value will then serve as the baseline for the newly created cluster, which will include all interfaces with delay values in the interval (baseline, baseline+10(.
+A cluster will include all interfaces with values in the interval (baseline-5, baseline+5(.
 Each cluster is itself formed of 2 types of elements:

 - The maximum bandwidth for all interfaces in the cluster (1 value per cluster)
 - The interface IDs of all the interfaces in the cluster (1 value per interface)

-Be reminded that only the interfaces with
-IDs bigger than the ID of the egress interface are included, and if this would mean a cluster is devoid of interface IDs, the cluster is simply removed as a whole.

 ### Concrete Format Maximum Bandwidth